My site helps adoptive parents look after themselves, providing resources and self-care advice so they’re equipped to help their families thrive.

 I’m an adoptive parent from the south of England, and when I’m not blogging I can usually be found juggling the demands of two daughters with additional needs and the numerous appointments and tranches of paperwork that entails.

 On my site, I share resources to help others navigate some of the challenges, and encourage adoptive parents to look after themselves through good self-care practices.
-I host a linky for parents affected by child-on-parent violence (CPV) and am active on social media, especially Twitter.
+I host a linky for parents affected by child-on-parent violence (CPV) and am active on social media, especially Twitter and Facebook, where I also have a private group for my email subscribers, The Adoptive Parents’ Self-Care Club.

 Aside from my blog I work as a writer and copy-editor.
 I’m an avid reader of self-help and parenting books and a vocal advocate for adoptive families’ mental healthcare.